 Liferay Services Oriented Architecture

 Because the actual method calls for retrieving data are the same regardless of how one gets access to those methods (i.e., locally or through web services), Liferay provides a consistent interface for accessing portal data that few other products can match.
-The actual interfaces for the various services are covered in Liferay in Action, but before they can be used there are steps that need to be taken to enable users to access those services remotely.
+The actual interfaces for the various services will be covered in the Liferay Developer's Guide, but before they can be used there are steps that need to be taken to enable users to access those services remotely.

 In the default portal.properties file, there is a section called Main Servlet.
 This section defines the security settings for all of the remote services provided by Liferay.
 Copy this section and paste it into your custom portal-ext.properties file, and you can configure security settings for the Axis Servlet, the Liferay Tunnel Servlet, the Spring Remoting Servlet, the JSON Tunnel Servlet, and the WebDAV servlet.